ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - Express - Express Generator.md

 - Add Book model (students portal: 'Adding the model') `models/Book.model.js`

-  - IMPORTANT: follow the same model as students portal (so that we can use seed file later)
+  - IMPORTANT (I): follow the same model as students portal (so that we can use seed file later)

+  - IMPORTANT (II): seed file in the students portal has a little bug: wait for connection to be stablished before creating documents on the DB (may 2022).

 ### Seed File